arunchaganty/spectral/doc/icml-presentation/talk-notes.md

 # Preamble (0:14 = 0:14) [0:15]

-* Consistent parameter estimation for a simple discriminative model, the mixture of linear regressions.
+Hi, I'm going to present our work on consistent parameter estimation for a simple discriminative latent variable model, the mixture of linear regressions.

 # Generative vs. Discriminative Latent Variable Models (1:20 = 1:34) [1:00]

+Latent variable models are very powerful tools in machine learning.
+They can be placed in two broad classes; generative and discriminative.
+Generative models describe how observed variables $x$ are generated conditioned on latent variables, $h$.

 * Latent variable models are very powerful tools in machine learning.
 * We can categorize these models into two broad classes; generative and discriminative.
 * Generative models describe how observed variables, $x$, are generated conditioned on latent variables, $h$.
 * Gaussian mixture models, hidden Markov models, and so on are examples of this class.

-* In contrast, in discriminative models describe how an output $y$ is generated from some input $x$, conditioned on the latent variables.
+* In contrast, in discriminative models describe how an output $y$ is generated from some input $x$, conditioned on the latent variables, $h$.
 * Mixture of experts, latent CRFs, discriminative LDA are examples in this class.
-* Lot of prior work by in addressing consistent parameter estimation for the generative family, but not much work has been done in the discriminative setting.
 * Important because discriminative models are amenable to including arbitrary features and tend to be more accurate.
+* Lot of prior work by in addressing consistent parameter estimation for the generative family, but not much so in the discriminative setting.
-* Direction with this work.
+* That is the underlying direction with this work.

 # Parameter estimation is hard (1:34 = 3:06) [1:20]